shawarden/Fastq2VCF/README.md

 ### Fixed

-- Illumina platinum readgroups have spacer in funny places.
+- Illumina platinum readgroups have spaces in funny places.

 ## 2019-09-02